-In our theory, the proper time of an ${\it HS}$ is actually written exactly as an exponential term proportional to -1/r.
-With this exponential expression, we see that the proper time of the observer ${\it HS}$ which approaches at very short distance from a cluster ${\it expands infinitely when}$ the distance tends towards zero.
-In General Relativity, it is said that the proper time of the ${\it HS}$ seems to expand infinitely when the ${\it HS}$ approaches a critical limit distance r{cr} calculated on the basis of the Schwarzschild metric, when $t_y \to 0$, which leads to the critical distance $r{cr} = G{grav} M_0^{amas}/c_t^2$.
+In our theory, the proper time of an HS is actually written exactly as an exponential term proportional to -1/r.
+With this exponential expression, we see that the proper time of the observer HS which approaches at very short distance from a cluster expands infinitely when the distance tends towards zero.
+In General Relativity, it is said that the proper time of the HS seems to expand infinitely when the HS approaches a critical limit distance r{cr} calculated on the basis of the Schwarzschild metric, when $t_y \rightarrow 0$, which leads to the critical distance $r{cr} = G{grav} M_0^{cluster} / c_t^2$.
 This limit distance is therefore smaller than the radius of the Schwarzschild sphere, the point of no return for a black hole.
-Now, it seems rather difficult to imagine that the time of an ${\it HS}$ seems to stop when the ${\it HS}$ reaches this critical distance, and it is surprising that this critical distance is half the radius of Schwarzschild, and not simply the radius of Schwarzschild itself, or else the zero radius as in our theory.
+Now, it seems rather difficult to imagine that the time of an HS seems to stop when the HS reaches this critical distance, and it is surprising that this critical distance is half the radius of Schwarzschild, and not simply the radius of Schwarzschild itself, or else the zero radius as in our theory.